-As I grow in my own discovery of what it means to be an 21st Century Christian woman, here’s what I want to tell my daughter.
+As I grow in my own discovery of what it means to be an modern Christian woman, here’s the advice I want to give my daughter about how to grow up as a strong Christian woman.

-It’s never too late (or too early) to share these truths with our girls!
+It’s never too late (or too early) to share these truths about how to be a strong Christian woman with our girls!
 Decide today what you want to share with your daughter too, and be intentional!

 7 Things I Want to Teach My Daughter About Being a Woman